charonn0/Xojo-OpenAI/README.md

 * Generate images based on a description
 * Modify, analyze, and parse text or source code according to instructions
 * Analyze text for hate, threats, self-harm, sexual content, child abuse, and violence
-* Can use the [RB-libcURL](https://github.com/charonn0/RB-libcURL) wrapper, the [MonkeyBread curl plugin](https://www.monkeybreadsoftware.net/class-curlmbs.shtml), or the Xojo URLConnection to make API requests.
+* Can use the [RB-libcURL](https://github.com/charonn0/RB-libcURL) wrapper, the [MonkeyBread curl plugin](https://www.monkeybreadsoftware.net/class-curlmbs.shtml), the Xojo URLConnection, or the Xojo HTTPSecureSocket to make API requests.

 ## Synopsis